Edda Braune Interior September 21st, 2017

 Repurpose horseshoes in an artistic way.
 On this animal rescue ranch kicking off dusty boots and hanging one's hat upon opening the door are everyday occurrences.
 Designer Fellman (see the second photo) composed horseshoes found on the property and then had a metalworker solder them together.

-Rosetta Loreta Living Room May 27th, 2017
+Rosetta Loreta Dining Room September 27th, 2017

 Edda Braune Dining Room September 27th, 2017